Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Bill ID: 119hr1442

-Latest action: Read twice.
+Latest official action: Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 116.

 Introduced in House